ElPainis/Fly-E3-Pro-v3/README.md

 Requirements:
 - item A
 - item B
-   1. substeps

 > [!NOTE]
 > A short overview what we about to do.

 Prodecure:
 1. description in small steps.
+   1. substeps in small bits...
-2. till everything is done.
+3. till everything is done.

 ## Step 1 - Electrical wiring
 Requirements: